 - Fill the trench with good humus or loamy soil to a depth of about 10 – 15cm.

-- You can level concrete on the trench floor before topping with the soil if there is a proper drainage.
+- You can level concrete on the trench floor before topping it with the soil if there is proper drainage.

-- Buid feeding and water trough to a height 5 –7cm above the soil level.
+- Build feeding and water trough to a height 5 –7cm above the soil level.

 - Then, cover the pen appropriately with a well-fitted framework of chicken wire and mosquito net.

-- Trench pens are flexible, especially when sorting snails according to their sizes and their growing cycle.
-It makes it easy to locate the snails, for handling, feeding, selection, and final picking for sale or consumption.
+- Trench pens are flexible, especially when sorting snails according to their size and growing cycle.
+It makes it easy to locate the snails for handling, feeding, selection, and final picking for sale or consumption.

-- Trench pens are costly and expensive to construct (especially the raised trench pen).
+- Trench pens are expensive to construct (especially the raised trench pen).